Linuxfabrik/lfops/roles/fail2ban/README.md

 ### Mandatory

 * Install the `python3-policycoreutils` module (required for the SELinux Ansible tasks).
+This can be done using the [linuxfabrik.lfops.policycoreutils](https://github.com/Linuxfabrik/lfops/tree/main/roles/policycoreutils) role.
 * On RHEL-compatible systems, enable the EPEL repository.
 This can be done using the [linuxfabrik.lfops.repo_epel](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_epel) role.